 (Photo: Department of Home Affairs website)

-The following information is intended for New Zealand citizens applying to sponsor their partner for a permanent visa.
+The following information is intended for Australian and New Zealand citizens applying to sponsor their partner for a permanent visa.

 Before sponsoring your partner you should read the partner visa information on the Home Affairs website to help with the application.

 You can sponsor your spouse, de facto or same-sex partner for a permanent visa if you are either an:

 Partner Migration visas are usually processed in two stages: